-This Coconut Poke Cake is one of my favorite easy dessert recipes.
+This Coconut Poke Cake is one of my favorite classic dessert recipes.

 I have a love affair with coconut.
 There is just something about the sweet, tropical flavor that makes me melt.